Andi Farid Izdihar: Return to Asia Road Racing

 Izdihar was signed again by Astra Honda Racing to race in Supersport 600 class in 2022, aboard the new CBR600RR design.
 He took two victories in both first races of Round 1 (Buriram) and 4 (Sepang).
 He won the championship and became the first Indonesian rider to achieve that feat.

 The following season saw Izdihar promoted to the ASB1000 class with joining Honda Asia Dream Racing.
 He finished on podium in the second race of the Japan round.
 At the end of season, he became vice-champion in the championship with just 2 points behind Yuki Kunii.

 In 2025, Izdihar signed with Astra Honda Racing that debuted in ASB1000.
 He did not participate in the third round of the Asia Road Racing Championship at the Twin Ring Motegi circuit as he was recovering from an injury sustained during the Mandalika Racing Series Round 2 on June.
-He scored 2 podium finishes at the second races of Indonesian and Malaysian rounds.
+He scored 3 podium finishes at the second races of Indonesian and Malaysian rounds, and at the first race of the final round at Buriram.
+At the end of 2025 season, he parted ways with AHRT after 12 years of cooperation.